Flavien-Pictet/Flavien-Pictet/README.md

-- 👀 Enthralled by tech in general.
+- 👀 Building consumer apps
 - 📫 How to reach me: flavien@pictet.net